 The foremost realm is the only one a champion can attack if he's not a flyer, swimmer, or Earthwalker, or possesses some other special power.
 As a player's realms get razed and flipped over, the ones behind them become exposed and can be attacked.
 In the pyramid shape of the formation, each realm in the middle row protects two realms in the last row.
 The center realm in the last row is protected by both realms in the middle row.

 Champions or allies with the ability to fly can attack any realm, regardless of its position, by flying over intervening realms.
 If a card does not specify that it's a flyer, it is not, even if the picture shows wings or the name of the card implies the ability to fly.
 Flyers cannot attack realms that specifically state that they are immune to flyers or that flyers cannot attack.
 The ability to fly is not automatically granted to allies unless it specifically states so on the flyer's card.
+A flyer cannot choose to not fly.
+A swimmer cannot choose to not swim.
+An earthwalker cannot choose to not earthwalk.
+In situations where a champion or ally has several types of movement, the champion can choose which type of movement to use.
+For example, if a champion becomes a flyer and swimmer, they can choose how to move.
+The statement 'flyers cannot attack' does not restrict the champion from swimming to that realm, and 'only flyers can attack' does not mean that the swimming ability makes the champion unable to attack.

 This is a designation for realms with forests somewhere in the illustration.
 Some Spellfire cards are stronger or weaker, and champions get positive or negative bonuses in these areas.